dhadji02/dhadji02/README.md

 ## 🪐 About Me
 👧 My name is Demetra Hadjicosti!

-👩‍🎓 I have a Bachelor's in Computer Science for University of Cyprus.
+👩‍🎓 I have a Bachelor's in Computer Science from University of Cyprus.

 📚 I am currently doing my Master's in Human-Computer Interaction at Utrecht University.